 That’s the biggest problem with the Church of the Holy Sepulcher.
 It doesn’t look like Jesus’s tomb, or any tomb really.
 The hillside of Jesus’s burial cave?
 Gone.
 The hill of Golgotha?
 Gilded.
 The Romans weren’t interested in preserving the environment.
 Preservation—without coating things in gold and fancy decorations—is a 20th century idea.
 But in the fourth, and for 15 centuries thereafter, the natural environment wasn’t considered esthetically worthy enough for worshiping God.
 So it was paved over.

 It’s been completely covered and decorated.
-And then fought over by six denominations, which to this day will start throwing punches at one another if anyone messes with anything.
+And then fought over by six churches, which to this day will start throwing punches at one another if anyone messes with anything.
 Seriously, anything—somebody left a ladder outside in the 1750s before the then-current don’t-mess-with-anything treaty went into effect.
-That ladder is still there, although somebody took off with it for a few weeks in 1997 as a prank.
+The ladder is still there, although somebody took off with it for a few weeks in 1997 as a prank.

 The decorations are starting to crumble around them.
 The Kuvuklion needs repairs, and everyone agrees it does, and wants to repair it.
 But they don’t want anyone else to repair it.
 So it doesn’t get repaired.
 If anyone dared, it’d be a war.
 I’m not kidding.
 Heads would get caved in.
 If spiritual climate says anything about which site is the real site, it’s sad to say, but the possessiveness of the Christians who run the Church of the Holy Sepulcher make it obviously the correct site.